-ERR_NAME_NOT_RESOLVED is a Network Error that you might see in Google Chrome while trying to access a website.
+You might see ERR_NAME_NOT_RESOLVED in Google Chrome while trying to access a website.
 You can face this error on on android mobile, laptop or computer .
-This error occurs when your computer’s Domain Name System (DNS) Client is trying to locate the Internet Protocol (IP) Address of the website which you want to open but is unable to do so.
+This Network Error occurs when your computer’s Domain Name System (DNS) Client is trying to locate the Internet Protocol (IP) Address of the website which you want to open but is unable to do so.
 In other words, this error means that your computer is not able to find the website that you want to open.

 Causes of ERR_NAME_NOT_RESOLVED